Back in Time for...: Overview

 The first series, Back in Time for Dinner, centred on the Robshaw family trying foods from the second half of the twentieth century, and experiencing what it was like to live then as a middle-class family.
 Each hour-long programme covers one decade, and the family's own kitchen, dining, and living rooms were re-designed by the TV team each week to give an accurate representation of what it was like to cook and eat then.

 The second series, Back in Time for the Weekend, featured different participants, the middle-class Ashby Hawkins family, spending a week living through different decades from the 1950s to the 1990s and experiencing leisure time from the differing eras.

 On 14 and 15 December 2015, a two-part Christmas special titled Back in Time for Christmas was broadcast which featured the Robshaw family trying Christmas food from the 1940s, 1950s and 1960s (Episode 1) and the 1970s, 1980s and 1990s (Episode 2).

 A special edition of the show titled Back in Time for Brixton and consisting of two episodes, aired on BBC Two in November 2016.
 This focused on a black British family called the Irwins "through 60 years of cultural and social shifts, charting the story of how African-Caribbean immigration has changed British culture and society".

 A sequel to the first series, titled Further Back in Time for Dinner, returns to the first family, the Robshaws, pushing them half a century earlier, beginning in 1900 and ending in 1949.
 The series was first broadcast on Tuesday 23 January 2017.

 Back in Time for Tea This began airing in February 2018.
 This series focuses on the food and lifestyle of working-class Northern households, exemplified by the Ellis family, from post-World War I through to the end of the 1990s.

 A fifth series, Back in Time for the Factory, consisted of five episodes and aired on BBC Two in September 2018.
 These episodes looked at modern-day workers experiencing work in a garment factory in the 1960s, 1970s and 1980s, with each episode focusing on a specific year.

 A sixth series, entitled Back in Time for School, aired its first episode in January 2019.
 This series followed a group of students and teachers experiencing school during different time periods from the 1890s to 1990s.

 A seventh series, Back in Time for the Corner Shop, began airing in February 2020.

-An eighth series, Back in Time for Birmingham, has been commissioned for broadcast in 2022.
-The four episodes will be presented by host Noreen Khan and social historian Yasmin Khan, and will "follow a modern-day family of South Asian Brits Back In Time to experience what life in the city would have been like for previous generations."
+An eighth series, Back in Time for Birmingham was broadcast on BBC Two, and ran for four episodes (over consecutive nights) Monday 20 June till Thursday 23 June 2022.
+The four episodes featured the Sharma family and was presented by host Noreen Khan and social historian Yasmin Khan.
+It "follow[ed] a modern-day family of South Asian Brits Back In Time to experience what life in the city would have been like for previous generations."

-It was broadcast on BBC Two, and ran for four episodes (over consecutive nights) Monday 20 June till Thursday 23 June 2022.
-It features the Sharma family.